-Following the approval of the CAP, groundwater samples will be collected quarterly from all monitoring wells.
-The groundwater samples will be collected from the monitoring wells using new clean plastic bailers and transferred to 40 ml glass VOA vials preserved with HCl for BTEX/MTBE/Naphthalene analysis using EPA Method 8260.
-All monitoring wells will also be sampled for natural attenuation parameters (DO, pH, and ORP) during the quarterly events.
-The natural attenuation parameters will provide information concerning the recovery of the shallow aquifer down gradient of the release area.
+The groundwater samples will be collected from the wells using new clean plastic bailers and transferred to 40 milliliter (mL) glass volatile organic analysis (VOA) vials preserved with HCl for BTEX, MTBE, and naphthalene analysis using EPA Method 8260B.
+During each groundwater sampling event, all wells sampled will also be monitored for natural attenuation parameters (DO, pH, and ORP).